Jiguli Dairabaev: Biography

 Dairabaev was born on 29 October 1954.
 From 1974 to 1977, Dairabaev, who worked as a shepherd's assistant and a driver, began his career as the secretary of the Komsomol committee of the Lugovoy District "Put k kommunizmu" (Russian: "Road to Communism") collective.
 From 1977, he held the position of the chairman of the trade union committee of the collective "Put k kommunizmu" of Lugovoy District until 1980.
-Dairabaev was appointed the chairman of the Kamensk rural executive committee of that year after stepping down as a chairman.
-After that, for two years (1985–1987) he was the secretary of the party committee of the state sheep farm "Algabas" of Lugovoi district.
+Dairabaev was appointed the chairman of the Kamensk Rural Executive Committee of that year after stepping down as a chairman.
+After that, for two years (1985–1987) he was the secretary of the party committee of the Algabas State Sheep Farm of Lugovoi District.

 From 1987 to 1995, Dairabaev served as the chairman of the board of Jambyl Association of Lugovoi district, and for 2 years he was appointed to the position of director of the Koragaty branch.

 Member of the Supreme Council

 In 1990, Dairabaev was elected as a member of the 12th convocation of the Supreme Council of Kazakhstan.
 During his tenure as a legislator, which lasted for the next 5 years, there were historical changes, such as the entry into force of the declaration of independence of Kazakhstan, the approval of the first constitution and state symbols of independent Kazakhstan, and the adoption of about 300 laws.